 (5 Hours from Pymouth)

 Philadelphia is a city in the state of Pennsylvania, known for its role in the American Revolution.
-Follow the Historic American Revolution Trail of Philadelphia starting at the Museum of the American Revolution — located in the heart of Philadelphia’s Historic District.
-Continue onto Carpenter’s Hall (where the first Continental Congress met), the Graff House (where the Declaration of Independence was written) and Independence Hall (where it was signed.)
+Follow the Historic American Revolution Trail of Philadelphia starting at the Museum of the American Revolution, located in the heart of Philadelphia’s Historic District.
+Continue onto Carpenter’s Hall (where the first Continental Congress met), the Graff House (where the Declaration of Independence was written) and to Independence Hall (where it was signed).

 (2 Hours 30 Min from Philadelphia)